Enter a search term to filter FAQs below.

 Why is a community investment required?

 Yes.
-The proposed investment calls for a millage.
+The investment calls for a millage that was approved on Aug.
+2, 2022.
 A millage is a tool for spreading a community investment over a long period of time.
 However, when you look at the total out-of-pocket expense for internet service, it will be comparable to what you pay today, but for a faster, more reliable internet connection.

 What will the millage be?

-The millage would levy up to 1.5 mills the first year and an estimated 1.12 mills each year after for the life of the bond.
-The language on the ballot will read as follows:
+The millage will levy up to 1.5 mills the first year and an estimated 1.12 mills each year after for the life of the bond.
+The language on the ballot read as follows: